The Duke MBA

 - I work in the pharmaceutical industry and only need to consider pharmaceutical issues.
 Your program is general, so will it address my needs?

 - HSM focuses on the most pertinent issues facing today’s pharmaceutical industry, including the re-importation of drugs into the United States, the expense of developing new drugs and obtaining patents, and changes to Medicare.
 By also interacting with our top-ranked faculty and health care leaders across the health sector, students gain greater insight into how organizations in other arenas affect the pharmaceutical industry.

 - What experience does your faculty have in understanding the business of health care?

 The Fuqua School of Business has offered a Health Sector Management curriculum for 16 years, and it is now the largest, most comprehensive program of its kind among top-tier business schools.
 In the process, Fuqua has built a world-renowned faculty who offer students an interdisciplinary learning experience.
 Visit the faculty listing for more information.

 In addition, Fuqua continues to enjoy strong links with the world-renowned Duke University Medical Center, as well as the Duke schools of law, engineering and public policy.
 Fuqua draws upon these links and other ties to bring top faculty to HSM.

 - When do HSM courses begin?

-Health Care in the 21st Century course, also known as the “HSM Boot Camp,” is a required three-credit graded course for Daytime students and starts the week before new student orientation in the summer.
+Health Care in the 21st Century, also known as the “HSM Bootcamp,” is a required two-credit, graded course for Daytime students and starts the week before new student orientation in the summer.

 This course is also open to students in Cross Continent, Weekend Executive, Global Executive and the Alumni Certificate programs.